knat/XData/README.md

 Alias 'sys' is reserved for the system URI `http://xdata-io.org`.
 Use `sys` to reference the predefined system types.

-The XData data is tightly associated with the schema.
+The XData data is tightly coupled with the schema.
 In most cases, `type-indicator` is not required.

 An `attribute` is identified by its `local-name`.
 In an `attributes`, every `attribute` must have a unique `local-name`.